Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 Paragon level cap for equipping better gear in Diablo Immortal.

-This means that even if your character level is high enough, you still won’t have better gear if you don’t fulfill the Paragon Level requirements.
-As mentioned before, the Paragon Level is time-limited due to the Server Paragon mechanic.
+High character levels won’t yield better gear if Paragon Level requirements aren’t met, as the Paragon Level is time-limited due to the Server Paragon mechanic.

 Hidden Caps On Legendary Items & Normal Gems

-Similarly, there is a normal gem buff for a party of four players.
-It means that if you are playing in a party of four players, then the chances of you getting a normal gem drop will be increased.
-However, it holds true only for the first six gem drops.
-After that, the drop rate dramatically decreases, where gem drops can be as rare as once every hour.
+Similarly, when in a party of four players, there’s a normal gem drop rate buff, but it applies only to the first six gem drops.
+Beyond that, gem drops can become as rare as once per hour.

 Hidden Caps On Quests & Boss Battles